alveenahanif/alveenahanif/RESUME.md

 ## Education

-**Northeastern University**, Khoury College of Computer Sciences _Bachelor of Science in Computer Science and Economics_ Boston, MA • Sep 2025 - May 2029
+**Northeastern University**, Khoury College of Computer Sciences.
+_Bachelor of Science in Computer Science and Economics_.
+Boston, MA • Sep 2025 - May 2029.